Carini108/Thesis/tutorials/madgraph_tut.md

 ## LHE event file

-* A Les Houches Events format will look somewhat like this:
+* A Les Houches Events formatted will contain many blocks that look somewhat like this:

   <head>